 New home closings fell year-over-year in September in the Lafayette, IN market, sliding down after a hike in August 2013.
 New home closings saw a 15.6% drop from a year earlier to 27.
 This was after the housing market saw a 33.3% boost year-over-year in August.

-A total of 321 new homes were sold during the 12 months that ended in February, up from 313 for the year that ended in January.
+A total of 341 new homes were sold during the 12 months that ended in September, down from 346 for the year that ended in August.

 Pricing and Mortgage Trends

 The average per-unit price of newly sold homes gained year-over-year to $255,853 in September, up 14.6% from last year.
 This gain compares to a 3.9% drop in August from a year earlier.